NessComputing/maven-numbers-plugin/README.md

 Configuration
 =============

-* skip - true, false

-When set, skip the execution of the plugin.
+* skip - true, false - When set, skip the execution of the plugin. default is "false".

-* onDuplicateProperty - ignore, warn, fail

-When a property is defined multiple times, react accordingly. (default: fail)
+* onDuplicateProperty - ignore, warn, fail - When a property is defined multiple times, react accordingly. (default: fail)

-* onMissingProperty - ignore, warn, fail

-When a property definition is incomplete (value missing), react accordingly. (default: fail)
+* onMissingProperty - ignore, warn, fail - When a property definition is incomplete (value missing), react accordingly. (default: fail)

-* activeGroups

-defines which groups are active.
+* activeGroups - defines which groups are active.
 The idea is that most of this configuration can be done in a pluginManagement section and then the <activation> field is used in the actual build profiles to activate various groups.
+Default: empty (no groups).

 * propertyGroup